DataTools4Heart/feature-extraction-suite/README.md

 ### Dataset Statistics

-* For statistics about the dataset:
+* For statistics (metadata) about the datasets:

 ```
 https://<hostname>/dt4h/feast/api/Dataset
 ```

-Or:
+* For statistics (metadata) about a specific dataset:

 ```
 https://<hostname>/dt4h/feast/api/Dataset/<datasetId>